hamelin7/PhoneBreak/Sprint-1-Notes.md

 I am using a work owned device for this project and we use Microsoft's AzureAD services to manage user profile folders on workstations.
 I'm wondering if OneDrive synching user profile folders and my project folder residing in my user profile being related to this error.
 So in an effort to continue to make progress I created a whole new React Native project in a location not currently being synched by OneDrive.
 Phew!
 That was it!
 I setup a brand new project in a new folder in the root of my user account, but outside of the synched profile folders and I was able to get the React Native app to launch on my Android Virtual Device.
 Now I have a new issue because I wanted to keep all my notes and react-native code all within the same GitHub project, but that folder is currently also synced with OneDrive because it resides in my AzureAD user profile.
 I think the best course now would be to connect my new react-native local folder to GitHub and then include a link to that repository from this repository.

-Today's goal is to have a running hello world example application running on my Android Virtual Device, which is a Pixel device.
+My goal is to have a basic GUI example application running on my Android Virtual Device.
 I start by opening my Android Virtual Device, then issuing the following command from the root of the directory where my new React Native App is located: 'npx react-native run-android'

 When you first start up the Android Virtual Device and run your app, you will see a welcome screen.
 There you learn that the code being rendered to create this screen is running from the App.tsx file.
 We will be editing the App.tsx file to get started and do the initial hello world.
 From there I created a new .tsx file and started to build that new file and include some styling like centering text and changing the text color depending on dark mode being enabled.

+I created multiple Typescript files to handle the button components and created a Button_Press.js file to hold the logic which I will be working on in Sprint 2.

+I learned how to import custom google fonts, how to add and scale an image for my app header and also learned alot about how to add styling to things like buttons.